mooinglemur/zsmkit/README.md

 ```
 Sets a new tick rate for the ZSM in this priority.

-Note: ZSMKit expects to have its tick subroutine called at approximately 60Hz.
-If a ZSM file contains PCM events, it's critical that ZSMKit's tick is run at approximately 60 times a second.
+Note: Unless changed by a call to `zsm_set_int_rate`, ZSMKit expects to have its tick subroutine called at approximately 60Hz.
+If a ZSM file contains PCM events, the PCM _must_ be ticked at approximately 60Hz.
+The music and PCM can have different tick rates.
+See `zsm_tick` for details.

 ZSM files have a tick rate which usually matches, at 60 Hz, but this isn't always the case.
-ZSMKit will scale the tempo based on the ratio between the ZSM's tick rate and 60 Hz. `zsm_setrate` can be used to override the value in the ZSM.
+ZSMKit will scale the tempo based on the ratio between the ZSM's tick rate and 60 Hz (or the value given to `zsm_set_int_rate`). `zsm_setrate` can be used to override the value in the ZSM.
 It's mainly useful for changing the tempo of a song.

 ---